 To take the pressure off your agents, you can use a rule-based FAQ chatbot to answer your customers’ most common questions.
 It can also help you track popular search terms so you’re aware of what troubles customers are often facing.
-This may benefit your marketing efforts and help with growing and revising your FAQ pages.
+This may benefit your marketing efforts and help with growing and revising your FAQ pages and internal knowledge base.

 Collect customer data